The triangle inequality for graded real vector spaces: Introduction

 As in \cite{Moskowitz1} and \cite{Moskowitz2}, we define a \textit{homogeneous norm} on a graded Lie algebra $\mathfrak{g}$ as a function $ \norm{\cdot} :\mathfrak{g} \rightarrow \mathbb{R}$ satisfying the following conditions. \begin{enumerate} \item[(i)] $\norm{\cdot} \geq 0$ \ and is $0$ only at $0$. \item[(ii)] $\norm{X} = \norm{-X}$ \ for all $X \in \mathfrak{g}$. \item[(iii)] $\norm{\alpha_t(X)} = \ |t|\norm{X}$ \ for all $t \in \mathbb{R}$ and $X \in \mathfrak{g}$. \item[(iv)] $\norm{X + Y} \leq \norm{X} + \norm{Y}$ \ for all $X, Y \in \mathfrak{g}$. \end{enumerate}

 Any graded Lie algebra $\mathfrak{g}$ possesses a natural candidate for a homogeneous norm as follows: for $X = (v_1, \dots, v_r)$, let

-where $\norm{\cdot}_i$ is the Euclidean norm on each $V_i$ (we may suppress the subscript for norms).
+where $\norm{\cdot}_i$ is the Euclidean norm on each $V_i$.
 This norm satisfies properties (i) and (ii).
 However, the the homogeneity property (iii) holds if and only if $r \leq 2$.
-In \cite{Moskowitz1}, it was shown that the subadditivity property (iv) (or the triangle inequality) holds when $r = 2$.
-Our main result is that the triangle inequality holds for $r = 3, 4$ and $5$.
+In \cite{Moskowitz1}, it was shown that the subadditivity property (iv) (or the triangle inequality) holds when $r = 2$ and the case when $r = 1$ is just the Cauchy Schwartz inequality.
+Our main result is that the triangle inequality holds for all $r \ge 1$.

-\begin{thm} $\norm{X + Y} \leq \norm{X} + \norm{Y}$ \ for \ $r \leq 5$. \end{thm}
+\begin{thm} $\norm{X + Y} \leq \norm{X} + \norm{Y}$ \ for \ $r \geq 1$. \end{thm}